w3c-fedid/FedCM/explorations/HOWTO-chrome.md

 to both the IdP and the API caller.

-For IdP, the browser will include `is_identity_credential_auto_selected` in the request sent to the id assersion endpoint:
+For IdP, the browser will include `is_identity_credential_auto_selected` in the request sent to the ID assersion endpoint:
 ```
 POST /fedcm_assertion_endpoint HTTP/1.1
 Host: idp.example